tavishaggarwal/WorldInsight/README.md

 # World-Insight

 World Insight is a project which can help citizens to raise their concern about the happening around them.
 This a portal where people will collaborate together with same motive to make their country/world a better place to live.
-If someone see anything not right in his/her surroundings, individual can post about it in portal and community will work towards it to make it right.
+If someone sees anything not right in his/her surroundings, the individual can post about it in portal and community will work towards it to make it right.

 ## Getting Started

-This a portal with following set of features in it:
+This a portal with following features in it:
 1. Login Levels: Admin, Problem Solver, Public
 2. Non-login users can only view the post posted
 3. Filters: Country, State, Type of issues
 4. Add a new post including videos, images
 5. Comment on a post
 6. Agree/ disagree with opinion
 7. Image recognition using Microsoft cognitive services
 8. Contact forum
 9. About Us page

 ### Prerequisites